-Wix is a great tool for absolute beginners who've never made a website before but want to get one up and running quickly.
+Wix is a great tool for beginners who've never made a website before but want to get one up and running quickly.

-Wix's most popular Premium Plan costs £7.76 per month, with unlimited bandwidth, 10GB storage, your own domain name, no ads and more.
+Wix's Unlimited plan costs £8.50 / $14 per month, with unlimited bandwidth, 10GB storage, your own domain name (for 1 year), £75 / $300 of Ad Vouchers and more.

 There are plenty of templates to choose from, each with full customisation to allow you to tailor it to your business, event or organisation.
 You'll also be able to track visitors using the statistics tools, and even host your own video content.

 We rather like the range of templates available on Weebly, which look modern and stylish, so it's well-worth a browse.